 This variable is available only if the source-side semisynchronous replication plugin is installed.

-if the plugin is not enabled or the source has fallen back to asynchronous replication due to commit acknowledgment timeout.
+Whether semisynchronous replication currently is operational on the source.
+The value is ON if the plugin has been enabled and a commit acknowledgment has occurred.
+It is OFF if the plugin is not enabled or the source has fallen back to asynchronous replication due to commit acknowledgment timeout.

 This variable is available only if the source-side semisynchronous replication plugin is installed.